 SM 200.
-SM 200 is a coal-fired power plant project with a 200MW capacity in Maasim, Sarangani.
+SM 200 is a coal-fired power plant project with a 200MW capacity in Maasin, Sarangani.
 The SM 200 project is embedded within the franchise area of SOCOTECO2.
 In 2009, the Department of Energy (DOE) and the Department of Environment and Natural Resources approved the ECC application for the SM 200 project.
 The ECC is a requirement for the start of construction of the project.
 Construction of Phase 1 of SM 200 commenced in July 2012.
 Completion is expected in August 2015 while SM 200 Phase II will follow a year later.

 ZAM 100.
-ZAM 100 is a coal-fired power plant project with a 100mW capacity in San Ramon, Zamboanga City.
+ZAM 100 is a coal-fired power plant project with a 100MW capacity in San Ramon, Zamboanga City.
 ZAM 100 received its ECC approval on March 20, 2012.
-The plant will be embedded the franchise area of Zamboanga City Electric Cooperative, Inc. to take advantage of eliminating the transmission charges of NGCP.
+The plant will be embedded the franchise area of Zamboanga City Electric Cooperative, Inc. to take advantage of eliminating the transmission charges of National Grid Corporation of the Philippines (NGCP).
+As at March 31, 2014 and December 31, 2013, costs incurred for this project amounted to ₱212 million and ₱188 million, respectively.

 Mapalad.
 Mapalad was formerly the 100MW Iligan Diesel Power Plant (IDPP) that was constructed in 1993 and operated under the NMPC until the turnover to NPC of NMPC-1 in 2003, and NMPC-2 in 2006.
 After the turnover, NPC failed to pay the local government real property taxes.
 City officials subsequently auctioned off the diesel plant; however, the process failed due to the absence of more than one qualified bidder.
 ACR submitted a price proposal after the city declared the Iligan plant would be disposed on a negotiated-sale basis.
 A deed of sale of IDPP with Iligan City Government was signed on February 27, 2013.
+As at December 31, 2013, costs incurred for this project amounted to ₱633 million.